 We normally celebrate every new beginning with sweets, but it is exceptional that we prepare bitter neem flower pachadi specially on our New Year usually falls on the 14th of April.

 On this day of Chithirai Vishu we used to have an elaborate lunch meal consisting of bitter neem flower pachadi, astringent raw jack fruit poriyal, tangy mixed vegetable aviyal, spicy rasam, sweet payasam, etc. of various flavors & textures.
-This tradition is being followed to indicate that we should learn to embrace each season of life.
+This tradition is being followed to encourage us to embrace each season.

 Veppam poo pachadi has a unique indistinctive taste as it is prepared using conflicting ingredients like bitter neem flowers & tangy unripe mango and also sweet jaggery & hot red chilli powder.
 Now lets move on to the recipe for veppam poo pachadi: